lazzurs/phonetrack-android/README.md

 PhoneTrack Android app can manage multiple configurations (called log jobs) and log locations at different frequencies to different destinations at the same time.
+This means you can simultaneously have :

+* a low frequency log job which logs one point per hour (for example) to keep track of where you go
+* a high frequency log job which logs one point every five seconds (for example) to record a hike and potentially share it for others to be able to see your position in real time
+* a medium frequency log job which logs one point every five minutes (for example) to share with your friends to help them finding you if you got separated during a city walk

+Log jobs are independent and can be individually activated.

 It can log to [PhoneTrack Nextcloud app](https://gitlab.com/eneiluj/phonetrack-oc) with a `PhoneTrack log job` or to any server which can receive HTTP GET or POST requests with a `custom log job`.